CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/tables.md

     parent: components
 ---

 Tables are used to show data in columns and rows.
-Dark gray is used for the table header.
-Medium gray and sidewalk gray alternate between rows for the content of the table.
+They are only to be used for tabular data -- never for layout.

 {{< table-horizontal >}}